Josh Papali'i: 2025

 Papali'i during Canberra's round 13 match had equalled with former club player Jason Croker with most matches played for the Raiders, with Papali'i equalling 318 club matches.
 During Canberra's round 14 win against the South Sydney Rabbitohs, Papali'i became the clubs most capped player, scoring two tries and kicking a goal.
 Papali'i had told Canberra's management that he would not play against the club and he would seek to continue his playing career overseas in the Super League if it was possible.
 Papalii also mentioned he would be happy to take a role at the Canberra outfit behind the scenes with less game time, to potentially retire at the club with a future role Papali'i was named for the State of Origin game three decider, two years after he retired from representative football.

 On 12 September, the capital club announced that Papali'i had re-signed with them for a further year.

 On 15 September, Papali'i was inducted as a life member of the Canberra club.

 He played 24 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
 Papali'i played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

 On 7 October, Papali'i was named in the Samoa squad for the Pacific Championships.

 On 31 October 2025, Papali'i's legal counsel were awarded a permanent stay on his charges after police used a group chat to discuss legal matters and the case was thrown out with Papali'i being awarded costs.

+2026

+On 17 August, Papali'i announced his official retirement from the NRL at the end of the 2026 season.